codingPhuc/obsidian_git_computer_network/Operation functions and principles of the layers in the network model OSI, TCP IP, IP.md

 ![[data.PNG]]

-when the data is in the appplication layer it will be call a segment when the data is in the network layer it is call a packet when the data is in the data link layer it is call a frame
 ### in depht about the layer
 1 physical layer
-it is a group of application that is responsible for the generation of data and requesting connection 2 data link
+it is a group of application that is responsible for the generation of data and requesting connection

+2 data link
 The packet’s network protocol type, in this case, TCP/IP, is identified by the data-link layer.
 Error prevention and “framing” are also provided by the data-link layer.
 3 internet layer